1 Samuel 22:17

 Then the king ordered the guards at his side, "Turn and kill the priests of the LORD, because they too sided with David.
 For they knew he was fleeing, but they did not tell me."
 But the king's servants would not lift a hand to strike the priests of the LORD.

-They knew he was fleeing, but they did not inform me
+For they knew he was fleeing, but they did not tell me.”

-to strike down the priests of the LORD
+But the king’s servants would not lift a hand to strike the priests of the LORD.

 Persons / Places / Events